Netgear

 Netgear's products cover a variety of widely used technologies such as wireless (Wi-Fi, LTE and 5G), Ethernet and powerline, with a focus on reliability and ease-of-use.
 The products include wired and wireless devices for broadband access and network connectivity, and are available in multiple configurations to address the needs of the end-users in each geographic region and sector in which the company's products are sold.

 As of 2020, Netgear products are sold in approximately 24,000 retail locations around the globe, and through approximately 19,000 value-added resellers, as well as multiple major cable, mobile and wireline service providers around the world.

 History

 Netgear was founded by Patrick Lo in 1996.

-Lo graduated from Brown University with a B.S. degree in electrical engineering.
-Prior to founding Netgear, Lo was a manager at Hewlett-Packard.
-Netgear received initial funding from Bay Networks.
+On January 31, 2024, NETGEAR announced Patrick Lo's retirement from CEO and the Board of Directors, and CJ Prober became CEO.

 The company was listed on the NASDAQ stock exchange in 2003.

 Product range

+Consumer Products

+Netgear creates products that deliver networking technology through a range of products that deliver streaming and storage solutions.
+These products include Home WiFi, Mobile Wifi, and Wired Networking.